Improving Brain Tumour Care surveys share your experiences and help create change

-When you or a loved one is living with a brain tumour, you can often feel lonely or isolated – like nobody else could understand what you’re going through.
-The following resources have been developed to help you tackle these feelings.
+When you or a loved one is living with isolation and a brain tumour, you can often feel lonely or isolated – like nobody else could understand what you’re going through.
+The following resources are to help you tackle these feelings.
+If you need any support and talk to someone, please do not hesitate to contact us on our support and information line.

 Join our Online Support Community

-Our private Online Support Communities on Facebook are a safe and secure space to connect with other people who are affected by a brain tumour and share your experiences.
+Our private Online Support Communities are a safe and secure space to connect with other people who are affected by isolation and a brain tumour and share your experiences.

 Loneliness and isolation

-People affected by a brain tumour can often feel alone, isolated or disconnected from the world.
+People affected by isolation and brain tumours can often feel alone, isolated or disconnected from the world.

 Janet's story